Operation: Operation Dynamo.

 Date: 26th May 1940 (Sunday)

-Unit: No.19 Squadron RAF
+Unit: 19 Squadron, RAF

-Type: Supermarine Spitfire I
+Type: Spitfire I

 Serial: N3200

-Code: QV-
+Code: QV:?

 Location: On beach, Dunkirk, France.

-Pilot: Sq/Ldr.
-Geoffrey Dalton Stephenson 26165 RAF PoW No: 254 Camp: Oflag Saalhaus Colditz O4Cr
+Pilot: Sqn Ldr.
+Geoffrey Dalton Stephenson 26165 RAF PoW No: 254 *

 (Note: Discovered in the 1980’s after sands had shifted on the beach.
 The wreck is recovered and then stored for over 25 years in a Normandy Museum.
 Purchased by American enthusiasts, then finally shipped to Duxford for restoration/rebuild by the Aircraft Restoration Company.
 Mr Guy Martin joined the team and a documentary is planned for screening on Channel 4 in October 2014.)